| Enter your email address here: |

 2004 06:23:00 GMT

-Japan's Hayabusa (MUSES-C) flew by Earth on 19 May 2004 at an altitude of 3725 km, on its way to asteroid 25143 Itokawa/1998 SF36.
+Japan's Hayabusa (MUSES-C) flew by Earth at an altitude of 3725 km, on its way to asteroid 25143 Itokawa/1998 SF36.

 The rover, or Small Science Vehicle (SSV), was to have been a NASA contribution to the mission but was cancelled due to budget contraints.
 The SSV would have been dropped onto the surface of the asteroid by the Hayabusa spacecraft.
 The rover goals were to make texture, composition and morphology measurements of the surface layer at scales smaller than 1 cm, investigations of lateral heterogeneity at small scales, investigation of vertical regolith structure by taking advantage of disturbances of the surface layer by microrover operations, and to measure constraints on the mechanical and thermal properties of the surface layer.
-The rover would weigh about 1 kg and would be capable of rolling, climbing, or hopping around on the surface of the asteroid.
+The rover would have weighed about 1 kg and was to be capable of rolling, climbing, or hopping around on the surface of the asteroid.
 It would have run on solar power and carry a multi-band imaging camera, a near-infrared point spectrometer, and an alpha/X-ray spectrometer (AXS).

 2004 22:22:00 GMT